anderoos/columbia-data-bootcamp/19-cryptoclustering/README.md

-# Crypto Clusterig with Unsupervised Machine Learning
+# Crypto Clustering with Unsupervised Machine Learning
 ![hero-image](https://www.security.org/app/uploads/2022/03/Crypto-header-2-scaled.jpg)
 ## Abstract
 Cryptocurrencies has been gaining popularity since the early 2010's.
 In this challenge project, using a unsupervised machine learning learning method PCA and KMeans clustering, predict the relationship between the price change at 24 hours versus 7 days.